ibm-cloud-docs/vpc/block_storage_is_use_volume_lin.md

   years: 2019, 2023
 lastupdated: "2023-07-05"

-keywords: Block storage for VPC, iscsi for VPC, SAN for VPC
+keywords: Block Storage for VPC, iscsi for VPC, SAN for VPC

 subcollection: vpc